akaritakai/wordle-solver/README.md

 The idea is to have the solver make human-possible guesses while still solving the puzzle in as few guesses as possible.

+The production app can be accessed here: https://akaritakai.net/wordle

 Performance
 -----------
 The application does not require any network access once the page is loaded, and is very performant, even on mobile